The JWST UNCOVER Treasury survey: Ultradeep NIRSpec and NIRCam ObserVations before the Epoch of Reionization

 \subsection{Image Reduction}

-All flux-calibrated, public \JWST NIRCam and NIRISS exposures in the Abell 2744 cluster produced by Stage 2b of the \JWST calibration pipeline (v1.8.4) using calibration set jwst\_0995.pmap were downloaded from the MAST archive.
-This includes data from the UNCOVER program as well as imaging from ERS-GLASS (PI: Treu) and DD-2756 (PI: Chen).
+All public \JWST NIRCam and NIRISS exposures in the Abell 2744 cluster {field were downloaded from the Mikulski Archive for Space Telescopes {The UNCOVER datasets can be accessed through MAST at \dataset[10.17909/zn4s-0243]{http://dx.doi.org/10.17909/zn4s-0243}, which includes data from the UNCOVER program as well as imaging from the GLASS-ERS (PI: Treu) and DD-2756 (PI: Chen) programs}}.
 The data reduction pipeline Grism redshift and line analysis software for space-based spectroscopy (\texttt{Grizli}, version 1.6.0.dev99) was used to process, align, and co-add the exposures.
 A detailed description of the pipeline is provided in G. Brammer et al.\ in preparation.

-Briefly, the \texttt{Grizli} pipeline masks various artefacts, such as “snow-balls”, $1/f$ noise, and models wisps \citep{Rigby:22}.
-Custom flat-field calibration images were created from on-sky commissioning data (program COM-1063) that are the median of the source-masked and background-normalized exposures in each NIRCam detector.
-These flat-field images correct for smoothly-varying structure in the flats that was also implemented in a recent update to the official calibration files \footnote{\url{https://s3.amazonaws.com/grizli-v2/NircamSkyflats/flats.html}}.
-The flats also improve the pixel-to-pixel variation that is not yet adequately calibrated in the official files, particularly in the NIRCam long wavelength filters.
-The pipeline then subtracts a large scale sky background, aligns the images to stars from the Gaia DR3 catalog \citep{gaia:22}, and drizzles the images to a common pixel grid using astrodrizzle \citep{Gonzaga:12}.
-Existing multi-wavelength ACS and WFC3 archival imaging from \HST were also processed with \texttt{Grizli} onto the same pixel grids.
+{We start with the MAST \texttt{rate.fits} products produced by Stage 1 of the \JWST calibration pipeline (v1.8.4) using calibration set \texttt{jwst\_0995.pmap}.
+We derive a correction for the ``$1/f$ noise'' \citep{rauscher:15} by subtracting the source-masked median image values computed along detector rows and columns.
+Bright cosmic rays that are not completely mitigated by the Level 1 exposure ramp fit can produce ``snowball'' residuals \citep{Rigby:22}.
+Rather than re-running the ramp fits, we identify likely snowballs as large groups of pixels with the $\mathrm{DQ}=4$ bit set in the exposure data quality array and grow a conservative mask around them.}